redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-dotnet.md

 ## Create the Index

 With the model built, the next step is to create the index in Redis.
-The most correct way to manage this is to spin the index creation out into a Hosted Service, which will run which the app spins up.
+The most correct way to manage this is to spin the index creation out into a Hosted Service, which will run when the app spins up.
 Create a `HostedServices` directory and add `IndexCreationService.cs` to that.
 In that file, add the following, which will create the index on startup.

 ```csharp
 using Redis.OM.Skeleton.Model;